Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Second of all, I was scared to say his height. yeah I was like 6'7".
+Second of all, I was scared to say his height because I was like 6'7".
 That can't be right.
-And I know Tapology got me a couple times on some streams and some long stuff.
-So that's why I was like, oh, he's just a lot taller than Josh.
-Josh, what you got on this one?
+And I know Topology got me a couple times on some streams with some wrong stuff.
+So that's why I was like, oh, he' he's just a lot taller than Josh.

 Speaker

-No, hey, I can't really stray far from what both men just stated right there. he even knocked out Curtis Harper, who's fairly durable. i think that...
-Oh, the Curtis Harper.
-Yeah, Joey DiJaco, he is, I would say, the definition of a journeyman, and...
+Josh, what you got on this one?
+No, hey, I can't really strike far from what both men just stated right there.
+He even knocked out Curtis Harper, who's fairly durable.
+Ooh, the Curtis Harper.
+Yeah, Joey DiJaco, he is, I would say, the definition of a journeyman, and it should be a test for Keneba, but I think this is a test that he will pass because so many things are on the side of Keneba.

 Speaker

-It should be a test for Knieba, but I think this is a test that he will pass because so many things are on the side of Knieba.
-And Joey's not a guy that you just stop easily, you know what I'm saying?
+And Joey's not a guy that you just stop easily.
+You know what I'm saying?
 But I can see it being a stoppage.
 You know, if I had to go any type of route, I think it will be that.
-I think Knieba will realize the stage that he's on, Barclays center,
+I think Knieba will realize the stage that he's on.
+Barclays center, Brunton center, in a sense, Danny Garcia's last fight.

 Speaker